Find Articles on a legal topic

-LESA seminar materials, Alberta Law Conferences formally know as Mid-Winter meeting, and other conference papers are searchable by individual seminar title or speaker using a keyword search through the Alberta Law Libraries catalogue.
+LESA seminar materials, Alberta Law Conferences formally know as Mid-Winter meeting, and other conference papers are searchable by individual seminar title or speaker using a keyword search through the Alberta Law Libraries catalogue or through the LESA Library.
 For all recent annual publications & seminars in our collections, the complete table of contents are available to search.

-1. LESA seminars materials are provided to the library on a fairly regular basis.
+1. LESA seminars materials are added to the library collection on a regular basis.
 We recommend returning to our catalogue to search for new or recent publications.
 LESA titles are a great addition to your research due to their currency, Alberta based information and the precedents they sometimes contain.